Zefeyr/Group-Project-Monitoring-Mobile-App/README.md

 - Feature 3 — what & why

 ## **1.2 Justification of the Proposed App**
+The proposed app which is Group Project Monitoring App is conceived to solved such problems in students and team collaboration which is focusing on simplicity and accountability.
 Describe clearly:
 - **Why** the app idea was selected
 - **How** the idea came up